Nearoo/Wario-Land-3/README.md

 ![Tile editor preview](http://i.imgur.com/Qprh2bY.png)

 #####License:
-*Everything* of this project that I created (which means Spritesheets & Tilesets are *not* included) is Open Source, free for anyone to used.
+Everything of this project that I created (which means spritesheets & tilesets are *not* included) is Open Source, free for anyone to used.
 Tough if you use this project, I'd love to hear what you've used it for, feedback or just a "Hi!" from you! :)